jiscdev/analytics-udd/udd/staff_link_DRAFT.md

 \** indicates that the property is the primary key for this entity.

 ## Description of staff_link entity
 A staff_link record relates a member of staff to any other entity in the UDD.
 A staff_link specifies that there is a relationship between the member of staff and the concrete entity referenced by REF_KEY.
 The type of relationship is described in the RELATIONSHIP property, but the meaning of the relationship, and any functionality associated with it, is not prescribed in the UDD.
-Instead these are defined and controlled by the organisation responsible for a particular product or service via its application, product or service.
+Instead these are defined and controlled by the organisation responsible for a particular product or service via its application, product or service identified in the SCOPE property.

-Other organisations MAY use these RELATIONSHIPs, but no system behaviour should be inferred, except when using one of their own namespaced RELATIONSHIPs.
+Other organisations MAY use these RELATIONSHIPs, but no system behaviour should be inferred, except when using one of their own RELATIONSHIPs.

 ## STAFF_LINK_ID